webbukkit/dynmap/README.md

     cd oldgradle
     gradlew.bat setup build

-If you are familiar with gradle you can save time by specifing which build you want (or comment out unwanted builds from settings.gradle):
+If you are familiar with gradle you can save time by specifying which build you want (or comment out unwanted builds from settings.gradle):

     ./gradlew :fabric-1.18:build